luckyp71/java_kafka_producer_consumer/README.md

 The purpose of dividing the example is to implement the three different ways of kafka's producer in sending the messsage.
 In example1 package, you might see the kafka's producer uses java 8's CompletableFuture in sending the message.
-Example2, the kafka's producer sends the message synchronously and for the example3, the kafka's producer sends the message asynchronously, in which this producer class is extending thread class as well as implementing the kafka's callback interface.
+Example2, the kafka's producer sends the message synchronously and for the example3, the kafka's producer sends the message asynchronously, in which its producer class is extending thread class as well as implementing the kafka's callback interface.

 Following are the steps to simulate the communication between kafka's producer and consumer of each package:
 1. Start ZooKeeper Server